Jed Johnson (interior designer): Early life and education

 Jed Johnson was born in Alexandria, Minnesota, on December 30, 1948.
 He was the fourth of six children, born fifteen minutes after his fraternal twin brother Jay Johnson.
 They had two older brothers, Craig and Larry, and two younger sisters, Nancy and Susan.
-At the age of 10, Johnson's family moved to Scottsdale, Arizona, before settling in Fair Oaks, California, where his father worked in construction.
+At the age of 10, Johnson's family moved to Scottsdale, Arizona, for eight months before settling in Fair Oaks, California, where his father worked in construction.
 His mother, Vivian Christopher, was the family's sole provider after his parents' divorce, and his father returned to Minnesota.

 Johnson and journalist Joan Lunden were junior high school sweethearts and remained lifelong friends.
 While in high school, Johnson took a summer school class in architecture at American River Junior College in Sacramento, California.
 After graduating from Bella Vista High School in 1967, he attended American River College.

-Johnson and Jay decided to take a semester off and drive cross-country to Montreal, Canada, by car with a friend who was an AWOL soldier.
+Johnson and Jay decided to take a semester off and drive cross-country to Montreal, Canada, by car with an AWOL soldier.
 Their first stop was San Francisco, where they went to the Avalon Ballroom, and they saw musician Jimi Hendrix perform at The Fillmore in February 1968.
 Their car broke down on the Santa Monica Freeway while they were leaving Los Angeles after a brief stop, so they hitchhiked to Chicago, where they saw their father, who was visiting family.
 They boarded a train bound for Montreal, but immigration officials stopped them near Buffalo, New York.
 They were kicked off the train because they were thought to be draft evaders, so they took a Greyhound bus to New York City instead.